thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 });
 {% endhighlight %}

-p.
 Now we have a model, our collection module can depend on it.
 We will set the "model" attribute of our collection to the loaded module.
 Backbone.js offers great benefits when doing this.

-"Collection.model: Override this property to specify the model class that the collection contains.
-If defined, you can pass raw attributes objects (and arrays) to add, create, and reset, and the attributes will be converted into a model of the proper type."
+> Collection.model: Override this property to specify the model class that the collection contains.
+If defined, you can pass raw attributes objects (and arrays) to add, create, and reset, and the attributes will be converted into a model of the proper type.

 {% highlight javascript %}
 // Filename: collections/projects